 The words “root canal” may not sound pleasant, but the procedure doesn’t have to be a literal pain!
-A root canal is needed when the nerve inside the root of the tooth is dead or dying.
+Endodontic therapy is needed when the nerve inside the root of the tooth is dead or dying.
 This can be triggered by a variety of causes, but trauma to the tooth or an untreated cavity are some of the main culprits.
 Symptoms may include pain, facial swelling and tenderness upon biting on the tooth.
 A dying nerve is almost always accompanied by an active infection, so an antibiotic is needed.

 The procedure for a root canal involves numbing the infected tooth, thoroughly cleaning the nerve canals and filling the area with a flexible plastic material.
 Once the infection is resolved, a more permanent material will be added inside the tooth.